 Determining Liability After a Car Accident in Illinois

 When car accidents happen, determining liability can be tricky.
 Even when only a single vehicle is involved or fault seems clear, a thorough investigation of the circumstances and evidence can reveal liable parties that might not be obvious right away.
-When crashes involve two or more parties, negligence can spread out in numerous ways.
+When crashes involve two or more parties, negligence can be spread out in numerous ways.
 A Chicago car accident attorney can help victims clear-up liability issues to ensure that those who are injured receive fair and appropriate financial compensation.
-They can tell victims what to do after a car accident.
+He or she can tell victims what to do after a car accident.

 When motorists are in an auto accident, the amount of recovery may depend on the applicable insurance laws.
 Illinois insurance coverage uses modified comparative negligence tort principles to determine liability and compensation in accident cases.
 A person who is injured in an auto accident is generally entitled to financial recovery up to the percentage of fault attributed to the negligent driver.